 All of the sub-funds described in this prospectus are part of the FCP, which functions as an umbrella structure for them.
-The FCP exists to offer investors access to professional investment management through a range of sub-funds, each aiming to maximise the increase of unitholders' capital while also practicing sound risk diversification and offering daily liquidity of sub-fund units.
+The FCP exists to offer investors access to professional investment management through a range of sub-funds, each aiming to maximise the increase of unitholders' capital while also practicing sound risk diversification and offering high liquidity of sub-fund units.
 By law, each sub-fund is permitted to invest as described in "Investment Powers and Restrictions", and equally is required to comply with the restrictions stated in that same section.
-However, each sub-fund also has its own investment policy, which is generally narrower than what is permitted by law.
+However, each subfund also has its own investment policy, which is generally narrower than what is permitted by law.
 To a limited extent, a sub-fund may use investments and techniques not described in its investment policy so long as it is consistent with law and regulation, and with the portfolio's investment objective.
 Each sub-fund may also temporarily depart from its investment policy to address unusual market conditions or large unpredictable event.
 Descriptions of the specific investment objectives, main investments, and other key characteristics of each sub-fund begin on the next page.

-The management company ensures that the FCP's sub-funds comply with its sustainability approach as described in "our sustainability approach".
-This approach and the management company's Sustainability Policy may change over time.
+The management company ensures that the FCP's sub-funds comply with its sustainability principles.
+These principles, as well as specific sustainability criteria for thematic sub-funds, may change over time.
+A current description of these principles is available on management company's Sustainability Policy.
 Unit class and dealing information appears in both "Sub-Fund Descriptions" and "Investing in the Sub-Funds".